Introduction

 Examine Lifestyle Factors Affecting Heart Rate

 The American Heart Association recommends at least 150 minutes of moderate-intensity aerobic activity each week.
-This guideline is a great starting point for anyone looking to improve their cardiovascular health.
-It's also important to limit sodium intake to no more than 1,500 milligrams per day for most adults, as this can further support your heart's well-being.
+This guideline is a great starting point for anyone looking to improve their heart health.
+It’s also important to limit sodium intake to no more than 1,500 milligrams per day for most adults, as this can further support your heart’s well-being.

 Understand the Implications of a Slow Heart Rate